brunodrugowick/brunodrugowick.github.io/_posts/2019-12-11-first-attempt-generics-reflection.md

 excerpt_separator: <!--more-->
 ---

-# My first attempt at Generics
+# My first attempt at Generics...

+... it turns out I didn't need it!

 It's been a while that I wanted to try something with Generics.
 The opportunity just hit me when an implementation with Reflection was shown to me.
 Those are two topics I want to make myself more comfortable with, so... ideal opportunity!